The Aboriginal Child & Youth Wellness Program

 • To initiate integrated case management comprised of the Prince George Native Friendship Centre, Ministry of Children & Family Development, Youth Probation, School District No. 57, the youth's guardian, and community partners to decide on the best plan of care for the youth;

-• To provide quality youth-centered services to at-risk / high-risk youth;
+• To provide quality youth-centered services to vulnerable youth;

 • To provide support and advocacy for youth;